mossbanay/Psychology-3-4/Questions/Chapter1.md

 ---

-#### Explain why each of the following research studies is likely to haev a sample bias:
+#### Explain why each of the following research studies is likely to have a sample bias:
 ##### A survey on binge-drinking behaviour in a popular teenager's magazine
 Since the audience of a popular teenager's magazine aren't likely to be the same group that engage in binge-drinking, the result from the study will be an biased and underestimate the amount of individuals engaging in binge-drinking